rishabh-22/MongoNotificationSystem/README.md

 Some things which I wanted to implement but couldn't due to lack of time:
 * Make this into an actual web application which would accept the emails like a subscribe-to-emails list.
 * The name of the DB here is fixed (`changestream`).
 Would like to implement a method which will accept the name as an argument.
 Hence, multiple such instances could be brought up for different databases with ease.

+## References
+I took help from the official mongo website to look up for change streams for python and stackoverflow.